LineageFalcon/GameOfLife/README.md

 ## How to commit

-In the best case you use this emojis to declare the topic of your commit.
+In the best case you use this emojis to declare the topic of your commit.</br>
 📝 : Edit</br>
 🔧 : Test</br>
 🐞 : Bugfix</br>